Dedicated Fryer vs Shared Fryer

 - Gluten is a protein and does not burn off at high temperatures.
 Hot oil does not neutralize gluten contamination.

-- The fryer question is one of the most reliable indicators of a kitchen's overall celiac awareness.
+- 'Is there a dedicated gluten-free fryer' This question is the most reliable indicator of a kitchen's overall celiac awareness.
 A confident, specific answer tends to mean the rest of the meal will be handled with similar care.